12.3 Case Study: Lunchtime!

 Maria Flores | Tuna salad | 25 | 75 |

 Knowing the trophic level of the food that is being consumed is important to calculating the solar energy needed to produce that food.
-Please use this figure to determine the trophic level of the food source:
+Please use Figure 12.3.2 to determine the trophic level of the food source.

 Here are the steps we will use to solve this problem.